-Lecture Hrs: 10 Lab Hrs: 15 Students will learn information needed to calibrate instruments and the procedures for temperature-measuring, pressure tests, and electrical test instruments, refrigeration leak-detection devise, and analysis instruments.
+Lecture Hrs: 10 Lab Hrs: 15 Credit Hrs: 1 Students will learn information needed to calibrate instruments and the procedures for temperature-measuring, pressure tests, and electrical test instruments, refrigeration leak-detection device, and analysis instruments, heating, air-conditioning, and refrigeration tools and equipment and their use, including general hand tools, specialized hand tools, and specialized service and installation equipment.
 General maintenance procedures for instruments used in the HVAC/R field, will also be discussed.
-Prerequisites: AH100, HVACR105, HVACR101, HVACR117